Smealm/Cloud-saving/README.md

 4. download rclone, extract it and put rclone.exe in your ludusavi folder
 5. delete the leftover files

+## Optional Step
+I recommend downloading [TeraBox](https://www.terabox.com) and setting up the desktop app to automatically backup your google drive's '/Ludusavi/Saves' folder, in case something goes wrong and you have to restore an older save for a game.

 # configuring Playnite
 ## Locating Settings
 1. go into playnite, click the controller icon and go into add-ons